-- 1. Application Submission: GCS encourages families to begin the pre-enrollment application process online.
+- 1. Pre-application Submission: GCS encourages families to begin the pre-enrollment application process online.
 Once you have submitted a pre-enrollment application our staff will receive a notification. - 2.
-Application Review: Our team will conduct a preliminary review of your application for completeness and fit. - 3.
+Enrollment Application Invitation: Our team will conduct a preliminary review of your preenrollment application and invite you to complete an official enrollment package if applicable. - 3.
 Interview: Applicants will be scheduled for an interview and an informal academic screening for the proposed student. - 4.
 Admissions Team Review: The Admissions Team will then review the application, interview, and screening prior to offering enrollment. - 5.
 Enrollment Offer: Once the Admissions Team recommends enrollment, an email will be sent to the family with the enrollment package.
 The student's birth certificate and immunization record (or religious exemption form) will be required to complete enrollment.
-Enrollment Fee is \$100.00 for the first child and \$50.00 for each additional child.

-Tuition, discounts, and payment plans will be discussed during this step.

-If the applicant doesn't seem to be a good fit for the school, an email will be sent explaining the reason why admission has been denied at the time.
+Enrollment Fee is \$50.00 per child.
+Tuition, discounts, and payment plans will be discussed during this step. - If at any time during the enrollment process, the applicant doesn't seem to be a good fit for the school, an email will be sent explaining the reason why admission has been denied at the time.